AGOberprieler/GinJinn2/docs/4-toolbox.rst

 This can be done with ``ginjinn utils sw_merge``, which reconstructs the original images along with object annotations based on annotated sub-images.

 The main criterion for merging objects from neighboring sub-images is their Intersection over Union (IoU) inside the window overlap.
-Simply spoken, we assess whether two objects occupy more or less the same pixels there.
+Simply spoken, we assess whether two objects occupy more or less the same pixels within this region.
-In case on instance segmentation, an IoU threshold alone may already be sufficient to obtain reasonable results.
+In case of instance segmentation, an IoU threshold alone may already be sufficient to obtain reasonable results.

-As we do not now the exact location of a non-segmented object inside a bounding box, bounding boxes are more difficult to merge.
+As we do not know the exact location of a non-segmented object inside a bounding box, bounding boxes are more difficult to merge.
 To mitigate this problem, the IoS ("Intersection over Smaller") can be used as an additional criterion.
 It allows to merge two objects if the smaller one is more or less enclosed by the other one.
 Here, we consider the objects as a whole rather than only regions inside the window overlap.